So reads the header at the top of Anitra Durand Allen’s website, where she markets her services as a life coach and speaker.

 Time for a Career Change

-Allen landed a corporate job in the medical devices field immediately after graduating college with a biomedical engineering degree.
+Allen attained a corporate job in the medical devices field immediately after graduating college with a biomedical engineering degree.

 Although life changes and geographical moves led her through different jobs, Allen remained in the same unfulfilling office environment and in similar roles — leadership positions that meant part of her job performance was based on the behavior of others.